Realizability and admissibility under extension of p-adic and number fields: Preliminaries

-\begin{cor} Let $K$ be a number field.
-Let $G$ be a solvable group such that the rational prime divisors of $\card{G}$ do not decompose in $K$ (have a unique prime divisor in $K$).
-Then $G$ is $K$-admissible if and only if its Sylow subgroups are metacyclic and satisfy Liedehal's condition. \end{cor}
+\begin{thm} Let $K$ be a number field.
+Let $G$ be a solvable group such that the rational primes dividing $\card{G}$ do not decompose in $K$.
+Then $G$ is $K$-admissible if and only if its Sylow subgroups are metacyclic and have Liedahl presentations. \end{thm}

+In particular if a solvable group is tamely $M$-admissible then it is also tamely $K$-admissible, i.e. tame admissibility has a going down property for solvable groups.
+Also, if $G$ is solvable and any prime $p\divides \card{G}$ satisfies Item (i) in Liedahl's condition over $M$, i.e. does not decompose in $M$, then $G$ is $M$-admissible if and only if $G$ is tamely $M$-admissible.